balakreshnan/Samples2024/finetuning/cricketphi2.md

 - Using open source dataset for public documentation
 - Using PHI 2 model
 - Then uploading to a my new repo
-- Creating my own Cricket dataset
+- Creating my own Cricket dataset from IPL data

 ## Requirements